Weather in Madagascar in August travel guide

 What about crowds and costs?

-August is a busy travel time in Madagascar because the weather is great and it lines up with European summer holidays.
+August is a busy travel time in Madagascar because the weather is great and it lines up with European summer vacations.
 This means popular spots like the Avenue of the Baobabs, Isalo National Park, and Nosy Be beaches can get crowded.

 With more tourists around, prices for accommodations and tours usually go up.
 Hotels in high-demand areas charge more, and rooms can fill up fast, so it’s good to book early.
 The same goes for domestic flights and guided tours—demand is higher, which can mean higher costs and the need to reserve in advance.